On the Arab awakening

 The first is the advent of a new political Islam in ways that will all be studied.
-The election victory of Ennhada first in Tunisia, then the PJD in Morocco, and finally the Muslim Brotherhood in Egypt are a clear signal that the Arab world of the near future will be built around all "Islam, ie with explicit references to tradition and the religion of the overwhelming majority of the population.
-And 'in many ways a conservative choice, but this was widely expected, after which for fifty years had succeeded secularist and authoritarian regimes, which had relegated religion to the private sphere, sometimes mortifying.
-Comforting, however, the fact that the reference model for these Islamist parties is Recip Erdogan of Turkey, namely a Muslim country but modern, not at all fundamentalist.
+The election victory of Ennhada first in Tunisia, then the PJD in Morocco, and finally the Muslim Brotherhood in Egypt are the unmistakable signal that the Arab world of the near future will be built around all "islam, ie with explicit references to tradition and the religion of the overwhelming majority of the population.
+E 'in many ways a conservative choice, but this was widely expected, after which for fifty years had succeeded secularist and authoritarian regimes, which had relegated religion to the private sphere, sometimes mortifying.
+Comfort, however, the fact that the reference model for these Islamist parties is Recip Erdogan of Turkey, namely a Muslim country but modern, not at all fundamentalist.
 Instead groped for a comparison with the 'Italy, these parties have much in common with the old Christian Democrats, a party whose values could not be shared, but they were still compatible with individual freedom and the exercise of democracy.
-It 's the case, therefore, to abandon the stereotypes and prejudices.
+It 's the case, therefore, to abandon prejudices and even clichés.
 Why Islam that is emerging today in these countries is not reducible to the veil for women and the beards of men.